isomerpages/nlb-biblioasia/_oct-to-dec-2011/Lived Spaces and Memories: The Indian Business Communities in Colonial Singapore.md

 #### **NOTES**

-[^1]: Rajat Kanta Ray, “Asian Capital in the Age of European Domination: The Rise of the Bazaar, 1800–1914,” _Modern Asian Studies_ 29 (3) (July 1995): 553–54.
+[^1]: Rajat Kanta Ray, “Asian Capital in the Age of European Domination: The Rise of the Bazaar, 1800–1914,” _Modern Asian Studies_ 29(3) (July 1995): 553–54.
 (From JSTOR via NLB’s [eResources](https://eresources.nlb.gov.sg/main/) website).

 [^2]: Claude Markovits, _[The Global World of Indian Merchants, 1750–1947: Traders of Sind From Bukhara to Panama](https://eservice.nlb.gov.sg/item_holding.aspx?bid=9898082)_ (Cambridge: Cambridge University Press, 2000).
 (Call no. RBUS 382.095491 MAR)

-[^3]: Takeshi Hamashita, “‘Rethinking Historical Network in Asia’ in the Workshop on Asian Business Networks, 31–3–1998 to 2–4–1998,” organized by FASS, NUS, Singapore and Institute of Oriental Culture, Tokyo University.
+[^3]: Takeshi Hamashita, “‘Rethinking Historical Network in Asia’ in the Workshop on Asian Business Networks, 31–3–1998 to 2–4–1998,” organized by Faculty of Arts and Social Sciences, National University of Singapore and Institute of Oriental Culture, Tokyo University.

 [^4]: They were locally known as _Bengalees_ possibly for their association with the Bengal Native Infantry.
 Some later left the garrison to become civilian migrants in the new land.
-Brij V. Lal, Peter Reeves and Rajesh Rai, eds., _[The Encyclopedia of the Indian Diaspora](https://eservice.nlb.gov.sg/item_holding.aspx?bid=12794718)_ (Singapore: Editions Didier Millet in association with NUS, 2006), 176.
+Brij V. Lal, Peter Reeves and Rajesh Rai, eds., _[The Encyclopedia of the Indian Diaspora](https://eservice.nlb.gov.sg/item_holding.aspx?bid=12794718)_ (Singapore: Editions Didier Millet in association with National University of Singapore, 2006), 176.
 (Call no. RSING 909.0491411003 ENC)

 [^5]: Robert Godfrey and Samuel Dhoraisingam, eds., _[Passage of Indians, 1923–2003](https://eservice.nlb.gov.sg/item_holding.aspx?bid=12220781)_ (Singapore: Singapore Indian Association, 2003), 8.
 (Call no. RSING q369.25957 NET)

-[^6]: M. Sangaralingam, “The Role of the Tamils in the Development of Singapore, in _[Cinkappuril Namatu Varalaru: Pattavatu Cinkappurt Tamil Ilaiyar Manattu Ayvatankal](https://eservice.nlb.gov.sg/item_holding.aspx?bid=10371495)_ \[Our History in Singapore: 10th Singapore Tamil Youth Conference Proceedings\], ed.
+[^6]: M. Sangaralingam, “The Role of the Tamils in the Development of Singapore,” in _[Cinkappuril Namatu Varalaru: Pattavatu Cinkappurt Tamil Ilaiyar Manattu Ayvatankal](https://eservice.nlb.gov.sg/item_holding.aspx?bid=10371495)_ \[Our History in Singapore: 10th Singapore Tamil Youth Conference Proceedings\], ed.
 A. Veeramani (Cinkappur: Cinkappur Tamil Ilaiyar Manram, 1999).
 (Call no. Tamil YPRSING 305.894811 SIN)

 [^7]: Godfrey and Dhoraisingam, _[Passage of Indians](https://eservice.nlb.gov.sg/item_holding.aspx?bid=12220781)_, 8–9.

 [^8]: Lal, Reeves and Rai, _[Encyclopedia of the Indian Diaspora](https://eservice.nlb.gov.sg/item_holding.aspx?bid=12794718)_, 45–46.

-[^9]: Tan Tai Wong and Andrew Major, “India and Indians in the Making of Singapore,” in _[Singapore-India Relations: A Primer](https://eservice.nlb.gov.sg/item_holding.aspx?bid=7470232)_, ed.
+[^9]: Tan Tai Yong and Andrew Major, “India and Indians in the Making of Singapore,” in _[Singapore-India Relations: A Primer](https://eservice.nlb.gov.sg/item_holding.aspx?bid=7470232)_, ed.
 Yong Mun Cheong and V.V.
 Bhanoji Rao (Singapore: Singapore University Press, 1995), 5.
 (Call no. RSING 337.5957054 SIN)

 [^10]: Tan and Major, “[India and Indians in the Making of Singapore](https://eservice.nlb.gov.sg/item_holding.aspx?bid=7470232),” 5.